-In the opinion of the Directors, the financial statements set out on pages 30 to 73 are properly drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 1965 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 May 2015 and of their financial performance and cash flows for the financial year then ended.
+In the opinion of the directors, the financial statements set out on pages 27 to 67 are properly drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 1965 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 May 2016 and of their financial performance and cash flows for the financial year then ended.

-In the opinion of the Directors, the supplementary information set out on page 74 has been compiled in accordance with the Guidance on Special Matter No. 1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosures Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, issued by the Malaysian Institute of Accountants, and presented based on the format prescribed by Bursa Malaysia Securities Berhad.
+In the opinion of the directors, the supplementary information set out on page 68 has been compiled in accordance with the Guidance on Special Matter No. 1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosures Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, issued by the Malaysian Institute of Accountants, and presented based on the format prescribed by Bursa Malaysia Securities Berhad.

+Signed in accordance with a resolution of t he directors:

+Guan Kok Beng Guan Shaw Yin

+Date: 19 September 2016

+STATUTORY DECLARATION ON

-prescribed by Bursa Malaysia Securities alaysian institute of Accountaints, and presented based on the r OIIIIa Signed on behalf of the board in accord dance with a resolution of t the directors: Guan Kok Beng Guan Shaw Yin Date: 21 September 2015 Statutory Declarati on sincerely declare that the financial state the best of my knowledge and belief, c virtue of the provisions of the Statutory ements set out on pages 30 orrect and I make this sole ncial management of Eurospan Holdings Berhad do solemn 0 to 73 and the supplementary information set out on page 74 emn declaration conscientiously believing the same to be true a are to Subscribed and solemnly declared by the abovenamed at Penang, this 21st day of September 2015 .)))
-Moy Ean Chung Before me, Goh Suan Bee (No. P125) Pesuruhjaya Sumpah (Commissioner for Oaths) Penang ······································ of Eurospan Holdings Berhad
+and sincerely declare that the financial stat ements set out on pages 27 to 67 ar nd belief, correct and I make this sole nt of Eurospan Holdings Berhad do solemnly and the supplementary information set out on the emn declaration conscientiously believing the ct, 1960.

+Subscribed and solemnly declared by the abovenamed at Penang, this 19th day of September 2016))

+Moy Ean Chung

+Before me,

+Goh Suan Bee No. P125 Commissioner for Oaths